Sauerkraut Cabbage Rolls (Slow Cooker)

-- Place 6 of these seam-side-down in the bottom of the crockpot, then top those with about half of the sauerkraut with juice from the can.
+- Place 6 of these seam-side-down in the bottom of the crockpot, then top those with about half of the sauerkraut and half the tomato puree.

 - Make 6 more rolls and add to the crockpot.

-- Cover and cook on low for 8-10 hours or until the inside of a cabbage roll reaches 160F on an instant-read thermometer.
+- Cover and cook on low for 8-10 hours or until cabbage rolls are tender.

 Join my recipe group on Facebook for more recipes from blogger friends around the world!